Backfile and Day-Forward Scanning: Everything You Need To Know

 Day-forward scanning is the process of digitizing physical documents as they are generated, so that they can be integrated directly into an existing electronic filing system.

-Day-forward scanning provides businesses who are unable to avoid paper documentation with the opportunity to operate paperlessly by creating a secure pipeline in which newly created documents will be added to an existing records system.
+Day-forward scanning allows businesses who are unable to avoid paper documents to operate paperlessly by creating a process by which newly created documents are digitized and integrated with other digital records.

-Day-forward scanning helps businesses digitize new records as they come in, eliminating the need for large and often expensive backfile scanning projects.
+By digitizing new records as they come in, businesses can avoid the inevitable build up of paper records, eliminating the need for large and often expensive backfile scanning projects.

 What are the benefits of day forward scanning?